pydata/xarray/doc/reshaping.rst

     expanded  = ds.expand_dims('w')
     expanded

-This method attaches a new dimension with size 1 to all data variable.
+This method attaches a new dimension with size 1 to all data variables.

-To remove such a size-1 dimension from the py:class:`~xarray.DataArray` or :py:class:`~xarray.Dataset`, use :py:meth:`~xarray.DataArray.squeeze`
+To remove such a size-1 dimension from the :py:class:`~xarray.DataArray` or :py:class:`~xarray.Dataset`, use :py:meth:`~xarray.DataArray.squeeze`